Rule of law

 Prisons need reform

-– by Sally Atkinson-Sheppard, Tim Pfannmüller
+By Sally Atkinson-Sheppard and Tim Pfannmüller

 Bangladesh’s prisons are part of the criminal-justice system, which is under immense pressure.
 Case backlogs run into the millions, crippling the overburdened system.
 Corruption is also alleged to be rife among criminal-justice agencies.
 Moreover, there is a clear focus on punitive as opposed to restorative justice, and imprisonment is primarily seen as a way to gain retribution, but rarely considered as an opportunity to change inmates’ attitudes towards law and society.

 Prisons in Bangladesh have historically been closed institutions.
 It is a very recent phenomenon that they are discussed in public – and at an international level (see box on page 108).
 Recent developments illustrate just how far Bangladesh is moving in relation to prison reform, and just how much of an example to the rest of the developing world Bangladesh could become.

 Bangladesh’s prisons are severely overcrowded with people who have yet to be convicted and are awaiting trial.
 They make up a staggering 72 % of the prison population.
 These prisoners rarely have access to legal assistance.
 The length of pre-trial detention is often extended with many prisoners spending months or years awaiting a court date.
 Many will stay in prison for far longer than the sentence they would have served if they had been convicted of their accused crime.
 It is also a common occurrence for people to be detained for minor offences – which can be associated in many cases to poverty.

 No doubt, the sheer number of prisoners is the prison services’ most pressing issue.
 Ten years ago there were 44,000 prisoners; today the number has risen to approximately 70,000.
 The prison system, however, was designed to house a mere 28,969 inmates.
 The country is incarcerating more than two and a half times as many.